Adriatic Metals: Buy The World's Most Exciting Zinc-Silver Exploration Stock For A Song (OTCMKTS:ADMLF)

 Jurisdictional and permitting risk.
 To investors, Bosnia and Serbia are unfamiliar mining jurisdictions.
 Many investors are skeptical of these Balkan countries when it comes to their political stability, protection of foreign investments, fiscal regimes, and permitting processes.

 We must not forget Serbia and Bosnia are currently candidates for accession into the European Union, which indicates their commitment to the rule of law and transparent governance.
 In Serbia, mining majors, including Rio Tinto (RIO), Freeport-McMoRan (FCX), and Chinese Zijin Mining (OTCPK:ZIJMF), have operated successfully for a number of years.
-In relatively under-explored Bosnia, as one of the only two mining investors, Adriatic gets a lot of public support from the local government, which seems to sincerely want Adriatic to succeed and emerge as a tax payer.
+In relatively under-explored Bosnia, as one of the only two mining investors, Adriatic gets a lot of public support from the local government, which seems to sincerely want Adriatic to succeed and emerge as a taxpayer.
 The government agencies handled the permitting applications of Adriatic in a timely manner, even in a crucial time of coronavirus pandemic.
 Adriatic was recognized last year as one of the best foreign investors in the country.
 Additionally, I believe Miloš Bošnjakovic, executive director of and seller of the original Vareš project to Adriatic, is playing an instrumental role in smoothening things out and pulling strings wherever necessary in the country.

 Infrastructure.
 Both Bosnia and Serbia had a long history of mining prior to the Balkan civil war (1991 to 2001).
 There remains a well-developed infrastructure dating from the Yugoslavian years.
 The past-producing Veovača has access to roads, railroad, power, water, old plant site and tailings facility, and skilled labor (Fig. 1).
 So does the Raska project in Serbia.
 Both projects have access to seaports on the Adriatic coast.
 There are multiple smelters for lead-zinc and for copper in the region (Fig. 8).